Looking for some TOEFL Reading practice?

 Do you notice something strange about this TOEFL Reading exercise?

-And there’s only one question after the passage (usually there are around 14).
+And there’s only one question after the passage (usually there are 10).

 This unique approach to practicing the TOEFL Reading section is designed to help you improve your reading skills and speed.
 But if you want to know how to use these TOEFL Reading practice questions with answers to improve your reading score, here are five easy steps to follow.